Ifeconastar/Portfolio_Project/README.md

 Back-end: Laravel (PHP)
 Database: MySQL
 Version Control: Git

-Contributing
+## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or improvements for the Movie Catalogue project, please feel free to open an issue or submit a pull request.
 Your contributions will help make this platform even better!

-Contact
+## Contact
 If you have any questions or inquiries regarding the Movie Catalogue project, please contact:

-Ifeconastar
+Author- Ifeconastar
 Email:ifeanyiizuegbu29@gmail.com
-	Thank you for choosing the Movie Catalogue!
+## Thank you for choosing the Movie Catalogue!
 We hope you enjoy your movie browsing experience.